 The nutritionist further called on young people to read more about diabetes and learn more about its early detection to slow down chronic complications.

 Diabetes and associated chronic conditions are rapidly emerging as major health problems.
-It remains one of the leading causes of death worldwide, the World Health Organisation has said.
+It remains one of the leading causes of death worldwide, the World Health Organisation (WHO) has said.

-It is estimated that 347 million people globally have diabetes.
+WHO has estimated that 347 million people globally have diabetes.

 Report by Gideon Sarpong | iWatch Africa